gavinlyonsrepo/pic_18F47K42_projects/projects/nokiagraphics/README.md

 Connect Nokia 5110 VCC(pin 6)to 3.3V.
 The user may have to adjust LCD contrast and bias settings, to the screen at hand for optimal display.
+Run the PIC at 3.3V,  If run at 5V drop voltage on control lines to 3.3V.
 These settings are in the LCDinit function.
 A resistor or potentiometer can be connected between (Nokia LCD) GND(pin8) and LIGHT(pin7) to switch on backlight and adjust it.

 The library has 5 files (main.c, nokia.c, nokia.h, graphics.h, graphics.c).
+It is a fork of an Arduino library in the library manager.

-The main.c  contains the demostartion functions and a test loop.
+The main.c contains the demo functions in a test loop showing features of library.

 [Nokia 5110 LCD dataSheet ](https://www.sparkfun.com/datasheets/LCD/Monochrome/Nokia5110.pdf)

 ![PICTURE](https://github.com/gavinlyonsrepo/pic_16F1619_projects/blob/master/images/NOKIA2.jpg)

+Memory usage:

+1. Program space used 23976 bytes 18.3%)
+2. Data space    used 703 bytes (8.6%)

 Output
 ------------------------

+1. Bitmap Initials
+2. Text Font
+3. Shapes

 ![OUTPUT](https://github.com/gavinlyonsrepo/pic_18F47K42_projects/blob/master/images/nokiagraph1.jpg)